 The Sunset Sea is roamed by swordfish, seals, and whales, and Ironman's Bay and coastal regions are populated by various fish and shellfish.
-It is unknown if legendary sea dragons exist in the sea.
+The north of the sea contains krakens, leviathans, and possibly legendary sea dragons.

 In the south, the Redwyne Straits and the Arbor divide the Sunset Sea from the Summer Sea to the southeast.
 North of the Arbor is Whispering Sound with Oldtown, Blackcrown, and Three Towers.
 Farther north in the Reach along the Sunset Sea are Bandallon, the Shield Islands, and the mouth of the Mander.